Ukraine war, tensions with China loom over big Bali summit

 Indonesian President Joko Widodo has tried to bridge rifts within the G-20 over the war in Ukraine.
 Widodo, also known as Jokowi, became the first Asian leader since the invasion to visit both Russia and Ukraine in the summer.

 He invited President Volodymyr Zelenskyy of Ukraine, not a G-20 member, to join the summit.
-Zelenskyy is expected to participate, likely online.
+Zelenskyy is expected to participate online.

 “One of the priorities for Jokowi is to ease the tension of war and geopolitical risk,” said Bhima Yudhistira, director of the Center of Economic and Law Studies in Indonesia’s capital, Jakarta.